edespino/cloudberry-site/docs/sql-stmts/create-user-mapping.md

 **`IF NOT EXISTS`**

 Do not throw an error if a mapping of the given user to the given foreign server already exists.
-Cloudberry Database issues a notice in this case.
+Apache Cloudberry issues a notice in this case.
 Note that there is no guarantee that the existing user mapping is anything like the one that would have been created.

 **`user_name`**

 The name of an existing user that is mapped to the foreign server. `CURRENT_USER` and `USER` match the name of the current user.
-When `PUBLIC` is specified, Cloudberry Database creates a so-called public mapping that is used when no user-specific mapping is applicable.
+When `PUBLIC` is specified, Apache Cloudberry creates a so-called public mapping that is used when no user-specific mapping is applicable.

 **`server_name`**

-The name of an existing server for which Cloudberry Database is to create the user mapping.
+The name of an existing server for which Apache Cloudberry is to create the user mapping.

 **`OPTIONS ( option 'value' [, ... ] )`**